koalamer/vsc-labeled-bookmarks/README.md

 There are three views of the bookmarks available in the activity bar under the bookmark icon:

 * one for the active group
-* one grouping the inactive groups
+* one for the inactive groups
 * one that shows all bookmarks grouped by files

-There are action buttons to activate groups, rename items and to delete items.
+There are action buttons to activate groups, to rename items and to delete items.

 You can directly access this by using `ctrl+alt+b t`.
 If a text document is active at the time of using this shortcut and it has bookmarks, the nearest bookmark of the active group is highlighted in the tree view.